Single grayish blue swelling associated with an implant

 Sorry! you are incorrect

-Pyogenic granuloma constitutes 85% of all reactive gingival swellings, representing a profuse mass of vascular granulation tissue (6).
+Pyogenic granuloma constitutes 85% of all reactive gingival swellings, representing a profuse mass of vascular granulation tissue (1).
 It can be induced by local irritants such as excessive plaque, sharp fillings and dental calculus; it sometimes forms in an extraction socket in response to an irritant left in the socket.
-It can occur anywhere in the oral cavity and skin, especially the tongue, lips, fingers and nail beds (6).
-In the mouth, it occurs most commonly in the gingiva, especially the maxillary buccal and interproximal gingiva (7).
+It can occur anywhere in the oral cavity and skin, especially the tongue, lips, fingers and nail beds (1).
+In the mouth, it occurs most commonly in the gingiva, especially the maxillary buccal and interproximal gingiva (1-2).
 Occasionally, it may surround the tooth.
 It is usually highly vascular, fast-growing, exophytic, lobular, sessile, and ulcerated or covered by psuedomembrane.
 The color changes from red to pink when it starts to heal.
 It occurs at any age and sex with a slight predilection for young females; it affects 1% of pregnant females.
-Pyogenic granuloma is usually painless except during eating, when bleeding and pain are described (6).
+Pyogenic granuloma is usually painless except during eating, when bleeding and pain is described (1).
 Histologically, it presents as a mass of loose and vascular granulation tissue, usually with ulcerated or eroded surface epithelium and many inflammatory cells.
-A range of treatment modalities are available, including excision with removal of the local irritant, laser surgery, or intralesional injection with absolute alcohol, steroids or botulinum toxin (7-8).
+A range of treatment modalities are available, including excision with removal of the local irritant, laser surgery, or intralesional injection with absolute alcohol, steroids or botulinum toxin (2-3).
 Scaling and polishing prior to surgical removal helps shrink the lesion.
 The prognosis is good, although recurrence is possible, especially during pregnancy.
-The clinical presentation is suggestive of pyogenic granuloma; the histology, however, is not.

 Congratulations!
 You are correct